dyxj/webapp-example/README.md

 Functions for database call.

 **apis/api.go**
-Base of api files, contains general api functions that are meant to be used by other api's.
+Base for api's, contains general api functions that are meant to be used by other api's.

 **apis/item.go**
 CRUD api's related to *items* and function to specify routes.